kanors-emr/VedaOnline-documentation/docs/model_workspace/Navigator.md

 - **SubRES \[SR\]**: Files used to introduce new commodities and processes in the RES that are not part of the B-Y templates.
 Unlike B-Y templates, SubRES files are region-independent.
 Each SubRES file has a corresponding transformation file for adding region-specific process attributes, including availability by region.
 The naming conventions are `SubRES_<name>` and `SubRES_<name>_Trans`.
 - **Regular Scenarios \[RS\]**: Scenario files used to update existing information or insert new information in any part of the RES, including B-Y templates, SubRES files, and Trade files.
 They are also used to include additional user constraints in the model.
 The naming convention is `Scen_<scenario name>`.
 These files can insert or update attributes for previously declared RES components, but they cannot add new commodities or processes.
 Scenario files are introduced in `DemoS_004`.
 - **Demand Scenarios \[DS\]**: Demand templates include the information required to project end-use demands for energy services in each region, such as macroeconomic drivers and sensitivity series.
 Multiple demand files may be used to model different demand growth scenarios.
 The naming convention is `ScenDem_<scenario name>`.
 This section also contains `Dem_Alloc+Series`, which assigns a demand driver and a sensitivity or elasticity series to each end-use demand in each region.
 Demand files and tables are described in `DemoS_010`.
-- **Trade Scenarios \[TS\]**: This section contains files where unilateral and bilateral trade links between regions are declared, together with associated data where needed.
+- **Trade Scenarios \[TS\]**{: #trade-scenarios-ts }: This section contains files where unilateral and bilateral trade links between regions are declared, together with associated data where needed.
 It also contains all attribute specifications for trade processes.
 Multiple trade files may be used for different trade scenarios or commodities.
 The naming convention is `ScenTrade_<scenario name>`.
 Trade files are introduced in `DemoS_005`.
+After a sync, [**Model Trade Links**](#model-trade-links) draws those declared links on a world map.
 - **Parametric Scenarios \[PS\]**: Functionality designed to support multiple runs and parametric analysis through programmed multi-value scenario sets.
 - **No Seed Values \[NSV\]**: Files that do not provide seed values to any other scenario.
 These are processed in parallel.
 Veda identifies which files can be converted into NSV scenarios.
 This feature was introduced in 2019.